PalashDeb97/digital-school-website/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Online Programming Training Center](https://vigilant-tereshkova-965a20.netlify.app/).

 ## Available Scripts